qsimeon/worm-graph/README.md

 Activate the new environment: `conda activate worm-graph`

 Add the `worm-graph` root directory to Anaconda path: `conda develop .` *Important:* Do not skip the step above.
-Otherwise you will face a lot of `ModuleNotFoundError`s.
+Otherwise you will be faced with a lot of `ModuleNotFoundError`s.

 Verify that the new environment was installed correctly: `conda env list` You can also use `conda info --envs`.